 The use proposed is consistent with the land use element of the Comprehensive Plan.
-However, as proposed the application has a number of significant deficiencies that would need to be mitigated in order to achieve Comprehensive Plan consistency.
 Staff believes on balance Comprehensive Plan consistency is achieved through approval and adherence to staff recommended conditions meant to mitigate impacts that relate to a number of Comprehensive Plan Goals and Objectives.